 What are the core capabilities of AI?

-AI can excel at compensation management tasks because it is able to process and analyze very large amounts of data in real-time, at a scale that is simply impossible for humans to do.
-Additionally, AI is able to learn from past data and improve its performance over time, making it more accurate and efficient.
+AI can excel at compensation management tasks because it can process and analyze very large amounts of data in real-time, at a scale that is simply impossible for humans to do.
+Additionally, AI can learn from past data and improve its performance over time, making it more accurate and efficient.
 Here are some specific capabilities of AI that, as we will see, are useful in compensation management:

 Data processing and analysis.
 AI can process large volumes of data much faster than humans, and it can identify patterns and insights that may be missed by human analysts.
 This makes it particularly useful for analyzing large data sets related to compensation, performance, and other HR metrics.